A Million Dreams: Reprise

 "A Million Dreams (Reprise)" is the reprise of the song "A Million Dreams" from The Greatest Showman: Original Motion Picture Soundtrack.
 The song like the original is sung by Hugh Jackman but is this time joined by his character's daughters played by Austyn Johnson and Cameron Seely.

 Certifications

 Reimagined version

-On October 24, 2018, American singer Pink released her cover of the song for the 2018 album The Greatest Showman: Reimagined.
+On October 24, 2018, American singer P!nk released her cover of the song for the 2018 album The Greatest Showman: Reimagined.
 The song was the second single from the album and was released along with a cover of the reprise sung by P!nk's daughter Willow Sage Hart.
+Commercially, the song reached the top ten in Flanders and Iceland and number 11 in the United Kingdom.